scikit-adaptation/skada-bench/README.md

 ## Running the Benchmark

-### Step 1: Finding the Best Base Estimators for Each Dataset
+### Step 1 (shallow methods only): Finding the Best Base Estimators for Each Dataset

 #### 1.1 Generate the Configuration File